 Help us protect agricultural-forestry zoned land from large, industrial-scale solar developments

 Situated in the beautiful Shenandoah Valley, Page County is a small, rural county with beautiful landscapes and entry corridors to popular tourist attractions such as Shenandoah National Park and Luray Caverns.
 Farming and tourism are its main economic drivers.
-These assets are threatened by the large expanses of proposed industrial solar projects.
+These assets were threatened by the large expanses of proposed utility-scale solar projects.

-The people of Page County will not stop until their county is protected.
+The people of Page County did not give up until their county was protected.

 Overhead View from Northwest of Luray - Cape Solar Project

 Page County joined forces with Citizens For Responsible Solar.

 After three years of opposition to utility--scale solar projects, Page County citizens joined forces with Citizens For Responsible Solar, who has been leading the effort for responsible solar policies.
 Citizens For Responsible Solar worked with Page County citizens to ensure transparency and integrity in the process and secure approval of the strong solar ordinance by the Board of Supervisors.

 70% said NO to industrial solar in Page County!

 Enormous utility-scale solar power plants don’t belong in Page County.
 The purported benefits are not worth the destruction of their valuable farmland and the beautiful landscapes that support our agriculture and tourism economy.
 They offer few permanent jobs, minimal tax revenue, and no electricity for local use.
 Unlike rooftop solar supported by many, these massive industrial eyesores will have an adverse effect on neighbors, wildlife, and productive farm soils.